 Aside from this general advice there are certain specific things that a pioneer or travelling teacher should be aware of: when he arrives with no notification in a strange country and a strange city he can, through no previous arrangements having been made, find that a few days in a hotel can take almost all the ready money he has, or even the allowance for a whole month’s living expenses.
 In developing countries in Africa, the islands of the Indian Ocean, the Pacific and other places, the cost of living for travellers is often exorbitant; the hotels available are either first class tourist ones, where rooms and meals are prohibitively expensive, or the native lodging houses—provided they exist at all, and often they do not—may not be at all suitable for newcomers, for many reasons, particularly if they have children; young men travellers might find they could take such accommodations, but for women alone or families it would be difficult.
-After a person lives in a place for a while he learns what to do, but in the beginning everything is strange and new and he needs help and advice.
+After a person lives in a place for a while he learns what to do, but in the beginning everything is strange and new, and he needs help and advice.
 In order to ensure he gets this, careful plans, well in advance of his arrival, should be made.
 The traveller should always bear in mind that the time it takes for mail to arrive and decisions to be made varies greatly from country to country and that what he, from his

 past experience, believes will be handled in a few hours can take a few weeks or even a few months to be taken care of in some remote place.